revk/login/README.md

 ## Tools

-There are also tools that the scripts can use.
+There are also tools that the scripts can use. *Note that most of these will write any error reason to stdout unless using `--silent` so you should capture output to avoid apache errors.*

 `dologin` will take environment variables (i.e. set by `envcgi` or `logincheck`) and perform a login.
-Normally this is `$USERNAME` and `$PASSWORD` but the fields can be configured.
-It returns a status 0 if the login worked. **This writes to stdout with error reason if login fails, so should be caputured, or use `--silent`**
+Normally this is `$USERNAME` and `$PASSWORD` but the fields can be configured or passed as arguments.
+It returns a status 0 if the login worked.

 Note that `dologin --redirect` can be used directly from script wrapped under `logincheck` and it will redirect to home or login page with error based on login result.